nguyenary/CovidApi/README.md

     print_r($result);

 ```
+- Install for PHP Project use: `composer require nguyenary/covid-api`
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.